Erin’s Recipe Rundown

 • Sharp cheddar cheese: This cheese adds a salty, sharp flavor.
 Feel free to substitute pepper jack cheese, parmesan cheese, Monterey jack cheese, or any other type of cheese!

 Wondering if grits are gluten-free?
 Find out in this article on are grits gluten-free?
-You also might like this recipe for breakfast tacos, cream cheese grits and grits cakes.

-How to Make this Recipe
+How to Make Grits and Eggs

 Grits on in a pot with water, and grits being stirred